sanity-io/contentful-to-sanity/README.md

 ## Caveats

 - Only published items will be imported
+- Markdown is converted on a best-effort basis.
+Certain features (like tables) are not supported.
+Arbitrary HTML is either skipped or unwrapped to simple text values.
+You can disable markdown conversion by using `--keep-markdown`
 - Validations are not ported (currently)
 - Omitted fields are not included
 - Fields that accept both images and files currently only allow images